microsoft/FluidFramework/docs/examples/sudoku.md

     this.root.set(this.presenceMapKey, clientPresence.handle);
     ```

-   Notice that the Fluid runtime is exposed via the `this.runtime` property provided by [PrimedComponents][].
+   Notice that the Fluid runtime is exposed via the `this.runtime` property provided by [PrimedComponent][].

 1. Inside the `componentHasInitialized` method, add the following code to the bottom of the method to retrieve the
    presence map when the component initializes: